 You should use the multicomponent particle type when your droplet is a mixture of liquids that evaporate at different rates.
 This is essential for high-accuracy simulations of fuels like gasoline, diesel, or kerosene.

-Conclusion: Choosing the Right DPM Particle
+Conclusion: Selecting the Right DPM Particle Type

 - Use a Massless particle only to track the fluid’s path and find its travel time.